Skip to main content

 • Clean all tables and chairs thoroughly with soap and water and sanitize with approved sanitizing agent.
 Use a dedicated bucket for both cleaning and sanitizing a peanut-free area.

-Accommodating Children with Food Allergies in Child Care Centers
+Accommodating Children With Food Allergies in Child Care Centers

 The National Food Safety Management Institute identifies four strategies or steps to accommodate children with food allergies.